Stockholm: Public transportation

 SL has a common ticket system in the entire Stockholm County, which allows for easy travel between different modes of transport.
 The tickets are of two main types, single ticket and travel cards, both allowing for unlimited travel with SL in the entire Stockholm County for the duration of the ticket validity.
-On 1 April 2007, a zone system (A, B, C) and price system was introduced.
-Single tickets were available in forms of cash ticket, individual unit pre-paid tickets, pre-paid ticket slips of 8, SMS-ticket and machine ticket.
-Cash tickets bought at the point of travel were the most expensive and pre-paid tickets slips of 8 are the cheapest.
-A single ticket costs SEK 32 with the card and SEK 45 without and is valid for 75 minutes.
-The duration of the travel card validity depended on the exact type; they were available from 24 hours up to a year.
-As of 2018, a 30-day card costs SEK 860.
+Between 2007 and 2017, a zone system (A, B, C) and price system were used.
+As of 2026, single journey tickets, valid for 75 minutes, cost SEK 43 and were available through the use of contactless payment cards, a dedicated app or at an SL ticket office.
+Travel cards were available from 24 hours up to a year.
 Tickets of all these types were available with reduced prices for students and persons under 20 and over 65 years of age.
-On 9 January 2017, the zone system was removed, and the cost of the tickets was increased.

 The City Line Project

 With an estimated cost of SEK 16.8 billion (January 2007 price level), which equals 2.44 billion US dollars, the City Line, an environmentally certified project, comprises a 6 km-long commuter train tunnel (in rock and water) beneath Stockholm, with two new stations (Stockholm City and Stockholm Odenplan), and a 1.4 km-long railway bridge at Årsta.
 The City Line was built by the Swedish Transport Administration in co-operation with the City of Stockholm, Stockholm County Council, and Stockholm Transport, SL.
 As Stockholm Central Station is overloaded, the purpose of this project was to double the city's track capacity and improve service efficiency.
 Operations began in July 2017.

 Between Riddarholmen and Söder Mälarstrand, the City Line runs through a submerged concrete tunnel.
 As a green project, the City Line includes the purification of waste water; noise reduction through sound-attenuating tracks; the use of synthetic diesel, which provides users with clean air; and the recycling of excavated rocks.